Anomaly detection in time-series via inductive biases in the latent space of conditional normalizing flows: Proposed Methodology

 \subsubsection{Probabilistic training of the state-space model}

-The training procedure that aligns the CNF mapping of observations with the prescribed inductive bias, \ie the latent dynamics, follows minimization of the negative log-likelihood (NLL) of the model.
+The training procedure that aligns the CNF mapping of observations with the prescribed inductive bias, \ie the latent dynamics, follows minimization of the negative log-likelihood (NLL) of the model over training data.

 We jointly train the CNF parameters $\theta$ and the parameters of the latent dynamics $\phi$ via NLL optimization.
 The procedure ensures that the learned latent trajectories are consistent with the deterministic evolution encoded by $\psi(\cdot)$, both in their dynamics and its prescribed distribution.

 Notably, the inductive bias-based DPM can be optimized either sequentially over the complete time-series or using sub-sequences over-time, with computational benefits.
-We present these below, with the choice depending on the computational resources of practitioners.
+We present these alternatives below, with the choice depending on the computational resources of practitioners.

 \paragraph{Training with complete time-series.} We can sequentially train the CNF over the complete time-series via

 Note that this training approach scales with $T$, as the optimization step of the loss depends on the full time-series.